morfredus/LED-Garland-Anim/docs/TROUBLESHOOTING.md

 - If bouncy, inspect cabling length and switch quality; logs should show presses.

 ## Sensors
-- PIR_SENSOR: GPIO35.
-Verify module has 5V and GND, adjust sensitivity and delay pots.
+- MOTION_SENSOR_PIN: GPIO35.
+System auto-detects PIR (HC-SR501) or RCWL-0516.
+Verify module has 5V and GND.
+For PIR: adjust sensitivity and delay pots.
+For RCWL: check for interference or false triggers.
-- If motion always true, move the PIR away from heaters/sunlight; if never true, increase sensitivity.
+If motion always true, move the sensor away from heaters/sunlight (PIR) or sources of interference (RCWL); if never true, increase sensitivity (PIR) or check wiring (RCWL).

 ## Display
 - LCD ST7789: verify all SPI lines plus BLK (backlight) are powered; reseat jumpers.